FDobri/public-address-book/README.md

 Provides API for the model classes Contact and PhoneNumber.

 # Client
-Simple Angular app used for testing a basic functionality of getting the public address book contacts.
+Simple Angular app used for testing a basic functionality of getting the public address book contacts list.

 # SignalR
 SignalR has been integrated and made to work between the API and the client.